linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 $$

-We now have two possibilities regarding the nature of investor sentiment.
+We now have two possibilities regarding the nature of [[Lecture 4- Investor Sentiment|investor sentiment]].

 First,  sentiment could reflect time-varying optimism and pessimism about dividend growth.
 Suppose investors' growth rate expectation is $\tilde{g}_{t} \neq g$,  but sentiment investors' expected rate of return that they demand from a stock market investment is the same as the rate $\theta$ that investors not subject to sentiment would demand.
 More precisely,  at time $t$ actual investors are valuing the stock market as if dividends were to grow at an expected rate of $\tilde{g}_{t}$ forever,  while the correct expectation is $g$.
 In the next period,  $t+1$,  investors may change their mind and their new growth rate expectation may be a different number $\tilde{g}_{t+1}$,  but at time $t$ they do not anticipate that they will change their mind in the future.
 The resulting valuation then would be